Jaseci-Labs/jaseci/support/jac-lang.org/docs/learn/with_llm.md

 # Programming with GenAI
 <!-- TODO: Guide for coders to use by_llm @kugesan1105 Put the one in the chatgpt -->
-GenAI Ability is a powerful feature that enhances interaction with Large Language Models (LLM) by utilizing the keyword `by <model>`.
+GenAI Ability is a powerful feature that enhances interaction with Large Language Models (LLM) by utilizing the keyword <span style="color:orange;">by &lt;model&gt;</span>.
 Developers can customize the behavior of functions or methods by modifying associated
 [Semstrings](#introducing-semstrings).
-Jaclang will be extended to support a new abstraction that simplifies the development of llm applications.
-With the introduction of the `with <language_model>` syntax, developers can easily activate this abstraction by placing it after any ability.
  This new feature eliminates the need for explicit prompting and allows for a more streamlined coding experience.
-It's important to note that when using this ability, the return will be handled by the abstraction itself, removing the need for an explicit ability body.

 **Model Initialization**

 <!--To incorporate a Large Language Model (LLM) into code, initialize it as a model code construct.